Senior New Zealander of the Year

 Canterbury Waitaha

-Dame Sue Bagshaw, a trailblazer for youth health and wellbeing, has spent over four decades reshaping the way at-risk young people in Aotearoa New Zealand receive healthcare, mental health services, and advocacy.
-In 1995, Dame Sue unveiled the nation’s inaugural comprehensive youth health clinic, a pioneering model now replicated across the country.
-She later co-founded Te Tahi Youth (formerly 198 Youth Health Centre), providing holistic, free care to thousands of rangatahi in Ōtautahi Christchurch.
+Dame Sue Bagshaw is a trailblazer for youth health and wellbeing who has transformed how at-risk young people in Aotearoa New Zealand access care and support.
+For more than four decades, she has championed integrated, youth-friendly services that treat physical, mental, and social wellbeing as one.
+In 1995, she opened the nation’s first comprehensive youth health clinic – a model now replicated across the country – and later co-founded Te Tahi Youth in Ōtautahi Christchurch, which provides holistic, free care to thousands of rangatahi every year.

 Dame Claudia Orange